Trade Gold Trading

 1,000* 10 = $10,000.

-However, you should note that there's a difference between maximum leverage (trading leverage given by your xauusd broker which is the highest leverage ratio you can trade with if you choose to) and used leverage ( leverage depending on the gold lot size you have opened - open trade lots positions).
-One is the broker's (Maximum Gold Leverage Ratio) & the other is trader's (Used Leverage Ratio).
-To explain this leverage concept we will use the example above:
+However, you should note that there's a difference between max leverage (trading leverage given by your xauusd broker which is the highest leverage ratio you as a trader can trade with if you choose to) and used leverage ( leverage depending on the gold lot size you have opened - open trade lots positions).
+One is the broker's (Maximum Gold Leverage Ratio) & the other is the trader's (Used Leverage Ratio).
+To illustrate this leverage concept we will use the example illustration displayed above:

-If your online broker has given you 100:1 Max Gold Leverage Ratio, but you only open a trade of $10,000 dollars then Used Gold Leverage is:
+If your online broker has given you 100:1 Max Gold Leverage Ratio, but you only open/execute a trade of $10,000 then Used Gold Leverage is:

 10:1

-You've used 10:1 Leverage Ratio, but your maximum leverage ratio is still 100:1 Leverage.
-This means that even if you're given 100:1 Maximum Leverage Ratio or 500:1 Maximum Gold Leverage Ratio, you do not have to use all of it.
-It is best to keep your used leverage ratio to a maximum of 10:1 leverage but you will still choose 100:1 maximum leverage ratio for your trading account.
-The extra leverage will give you what we call Free Gold Margin, As long as you have Free margin on your trading account then your trades won't get closed by your xauusd broker because this margin requirement will remain above the required level based on the free margin in your account.
+You've used 10:1 Leverage Ratio, but your max leverage ratio is still 100:1 Leverage.
+This means that even if you are given 100:1 Maximum Leverage Ratio or 500:1 Maximum Gold Leverage Ratio, you don't have to use all of it.
+It is best to keep your used leverage option to a maximum of 10:1 leverage but you will still choose 100:1 maximum leverage ratio for your account.
+The extra leverage gives you what we call Free Gold Margin, As long as you have Free margin on your trading account then your positions will not get closed by your xauusd broker because this margin requirement will remain above the required level based on the free margin in your account.

-When it comes to xauusd trading - one of your rules: money management rules on your trade plan should be to use leverage ratio of below 5:1.
+When it comes to gold trading - one of your rules: money management rules on your trade plan should be to use leverage ratio of below 5:1.

 16.64 : 1 Used Gold Leverage Ratio